Projects

 Project Implementation

-The application forms and materials are currently being piloted with HPD staff and members of the public.
-We expect to launch and scale the final products in 2024.
+The application forms and materials are currently being prepared for implementation with HPD.
+We expect to launch and scale the final products in late 2024.

 The user persona cards are currently in use by HPD staff across the department.